-Have a question for the panelists?
+Do you have a question for the panel?
 Submit it here!

-Chippewa Valley Votes and the Human Rights Campaign will hold a “Forum on the Future of Voting Rights in Wisconsin” on Tuesday, October 9th, 2018 from 5:30-8:30pm at Chippewa Valley Technical College in Eau Claire.
+Chippewa Valley Votes and the Human Rights Campaign will hold a “Forum on the Future of Voting Rights in Wisconsin” on Tuesday, October 9th, 2018 from 5:30-8:30pm at Chippewa Valley Technical College in Eau Claire, Business Education Center, Room 103 at 620 W. Clairemont Ave.

 The forum will feature local candidates discussing the current status of voting rights in Wisconsin.
-The purpose of the forum is to provide Chippewa Valley voters with an opportunity to learn about key issues affecting voting rights including automatic voter registration, legislative redistricting, voter photo ID laws, election security, and felon enfranchisement.
+The purpose of the forum is is to have a forward-looking conversation that examines how Wisconsin elections can be made more inclusive and representative.
+The conversation will explore key issues affecting voting rights including automatic voter registration, legislative redistricting, voter photo ID laws, election security, and felon enfranchisement.
 The forum will also provide an opportunity to learn about candidate positions on these issues.

 The event is free and open to the public.
-Members of the public will have the opportunity to participate in the forum by asking questions from the floor or by submitting questions prior to the forum by visiting: https://chippewavalleyvotes.org/forum.
+Members of the public will have the opportunity to participate in the forum by asking questions from the floor.

 The forum will follow a nonpartisan, unbiased and impartial format and will be moderated by Dr. Selika Ducksworth-Lawton of the Chippewa Valley Civil Liberties Union and Uniting Bridges.
 Following the forum, light refreshments will be served and candidates will gather in the lobby to meet with members of the public.